ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

   * Data Access
   * View Model Bindings

+Wrap all the different async push APIs in Observables and work with one universal, composable API [code](https://jsbin.com/vabilo/edit?js,console,output)

 If we think of a native JS Array as synchronous collection we can pull data when we want.
 We will now think about collections of Asyncronous data that are pushed to us over time.
+We can use the same operators for both.
+Nothing new to learn and easy to reason about.

 [Iterable](http://jsbin.com/qufabi/edit?js,console) vs.
 Observable [video](https://www.youtube.com/watch?v=looJcaeboBY)